+×+

 Key Features

-- User generates ZK proof locally — Groth16 or STARK (sender never revealed)
+• User generates STARK proof locally on device (sender never revealed)

 Code Example